 Kami Vaniea, Lecturer in Cyber Security & Privacy, University of Edinburgh

 Stream 2 - Breakout H. Big data sharing in a post-covid era.
 Tips, tools & learning

 Big data sharing: the good, the bad and the ugly

 Data Sharing Agreements (DSAs) - unpacking and operationalising protocols into governance

 Data sharing through the pandemic - a look back and a look forward

 Sorcha Lorimer, Data Governance & Privacy, Global Open Finance CoE & Founder, Trace

 12:30 Lunch, Networking & Exhibition

-The closing session will consider the most prominent data protection trends that have emerged in 2020 and examine the associated challenges facing practitioners.
+The closing session will consider some of the most prominent data protection trends that have emerged over 2020 and examine the associated challenges facing practitioners.
 From the increasing volume of sensitive personal data and the limitations of consent, to the shift to data localisation and the impact of the Schrems II decision on international data flows.

 13:30 When Consent Won’t Cut It